PEBB Benefits Eligibility

 At the Time of the Initial Appointment: If, at the time of initial appointment, it is known that the employee is anticipated to work for a six-month consecutive period or more, and average at least 80 hours per month with at least eight hours in each month, they will become eligible for benefits as of the beginning of the appointment.
 (See WAC 182-12-114(1)(a)(i) – PEBB benefits eligibility.)
 In Workday:

-- For Nonpermanent Scheduled appointments, if the position term is six months or more, and the work hours 20 or more per week, they will be determined to be eligible at the beginning of the appointment.
+• For Nonpermanent Scheduled appointments, if the position term is six months or more, and the work hours 20 or more per week, they will be determined to be eligible at the beginning of the appointment.
 As a scheduled appointment, we know the person will be working at least 8 hours a month during the appointment.
 Important: it is the position term, not the appointment length, that is used to determine eligibility.

-- For Nonpermanent Non-Scheduled appointments, if the position term is six months or more, and the work hours 20 or more per week, with the additional data verifying they are anticipated to work at least 8 hours a month during at least a six month period, they will be determined to be eligible at the beginning of the appointment.
+• For Nonpermanent Non-Scheduled appointments, if the position term is six months or more, and the work hours 20 or more per week, with the additional data verifying they are anticipated to work at least 8 hours a month during at least a six month period, they will be determined to be eligible at the beginning of the appointment.
 Important: it is the position term, not the appointment length, that is used to determine eligibility.

 It is important departments accurately reflect the anticipated work pattern when they enter jobs into Workday, since that information is what HRS Benefits will use to determine benefit eligibility.
 Changes to the job after the fact will not change the initial benefit eligibility determination.

 Based on Work Pattern or Change in Work Pattern: If benefit determination is not established at the time of hire/appointment due to it being unknown or not anticipated at the time of the initial appointment that the employee will meet the above criteria, but 1) their appointment is later modified or 2) the employee’s actual work pattern ends up meeting the criteria, the employee may become benefits eligible at that time.
 At WSU, this is referred to as the 480/6 criteria, which reflects a work pattern in which an employee has worked a consecutive six-month period, and averaged at least 80 hours per month with at least eight hours in each month.
 (See WAC 182-12-114(1)(a)(ii-iii) – PEBB benefits eligibility.)
-In other words, any Nonpermanent employee who has worked 480 hours (80 × 6 months) in a consecutive six-month period, with eight hours of pay in each of the 6 months will be eligible for insurance benefits beginning the seventh month of continuous employment.
+In other words, any Nonpermanent employee who has worked 480 hours (average of 80 hours × 6 months) in a consecutive six-month period, with eight hours of pay in each of the 6 months, will be eligible for insurance benefits beginning the seventh month of continuous employment.

 After establishing eligibility in the above two scenarios, if an employee does not work a minimum of eight hours in any month, the employee will lose benefit eligibility and must re-establish eligibility.